Resources Healthy Lifestyle • Lifestyle Changes to Help Lower Cholesterol

 There are several significant risks that can accompany high cholesterol levels.
 Some of the risks of high cholesterol include:

-• Coronary artery disease: If your cholesterol levels are too high, you can increase your risk of developing coronary artery disease.
-Cholesterol molecules will start to stick to the walls of your blood vessels, eventually leading to a blockage.
+• Coronary heart disease: If your cholesterol levels are too high, you can increase your risk of developing coronary heart disease.
+By maintaining a low level of cholesterol, you can reduce the risk of developing coronary heart disease.

 • Heart attacks: Your heart requires a steady supply of oxygen and nutrients to function properly.
-If the blood vessels that supply your heart get clogged from cholesterol, you could potentially suffer a heart attack.
+If the cholesterol plaque that accumulates in your blood vessels ruptures and leads to a clot, you could potentially suffer a heart attack.
 This is a medical emergency.

 • Stroke: Similarly, high levels of cholesterol can also cause clots to form in blood vessels in your brain—known as a stroke.
 This is also a medical emergency.